rpm2003rpm/vagen/README.md

 ## What is vagen?

 vagen is a verilogA test bench generator that can be used for verification of analog IPs in the context of VLSI design.
+It provides a wide range of basic models to deal with voltage sources, current sources, digital interface, clock and tests that requires a source measure unit model.

 ## How to run